What is the Dolphin and Marine Conservation project in Zanzibar all about?

-Menai Bay, Zanzibar is home to bottlenose and humpback dolphins and whales, thus attracting tourists from all over the world.
-Dolphin tourism currently involves tourists going out in fishing boats to see dolphins and, often, jumping into the water to swim with them.
-Though friendly creatures, the quantity of boats (sometimes up to 20) boats chasing after this animal causes stress, particularly when they are feeding or nursing.
+Volunteer in Tanzania on a fabulous Dolphin and Marine Conservation project based on the island of Zanzibar and help to preserve the habitats of amazing species by monitoring tourist and human interaction.
+Located in Menai Bay, home to numerous sea creatures, including bottlenose and humpback dolphins and whales, the area is popular with tourists from all over the world.
+However, tourists go out in fishing boats to see these dolphins and often jump into the water to swim with them and although friendly, the dolphins can sometimes be surrounded by up to 20 boats chasing after them, and this can cause them stress, particularly when they are feeding or nursing.

-The project needs vary, so volunteer tasks and activities can change.
-You may be involved in the following activities:
+As a volunteer you may be involved in the following activities:

-- Research and monitoring of fish and other species including whales (June to September)
+- Researching and monitoring fish and other species including whales (June to September).

-- Research on coastal activities such as bivalve collection, coconut husk burying, rope making and seaweed farming
+- Researching coastal activities such as bivalve collection, coconut husk burying, rope making and seaweed farming.

-- Helping with a marine conservation club for youths
+- Helping a marine conservation club for youths.

-- Helping develop and maintain a local resource centre
+- Helping develop and maintain the local resource centre

-- Promoting advocacy for responsible dolphin interaction and fishing practices with local businesses, boat operators and the community
+- Advocating for responsible dolphin interaction with local businesses and boat operators.

 WHY JOIN THE PROJECT